DE1-Engineering-Mathematics/module-resources/tutorial_sheets/14-root-finding.md

 Find the positive root of $f(x)=x^3-6x^2+11x-6=0$ using bisection method from interval [2.5, 4].

 <div class = "answer">
-This question could be solved effectively using code (e.g. Python, Matlab), see if you can write the script yourself!
+These questions could be solved effectively using code (e.g. Python, Matlab), see if you can write the scripts yourself!

+<br><br>

 Manually:\
 Finding the interval $[a, b]$ bracketing the root.
 Since the bisection method finds a root in a given interval $[2.5, 4]$}